JugBones/Pushin-P2P/README.md

 - GET: The target peer reads the requested HTML file from its storage medium and sends it back to the requesting peer
 - POST: The target peer stores the received JSON file in its storage medium and sends and acknowledgment message back to the requesting peer
-- If neither GET or POST is selected, then the default method is a message where the requesting peer receives a message and is prompted to input a message to be sent back to the target peer.

 ## Sequence Diagram